 GENERIC NAME: loratadine and pseudoephedrine

-DRUG CLASS AND MECHANISM: Claritin-D is a combination of two drugs, an antihistamine (loratadine) and a decongestant (pseudoephedrine).
-Loratadine is a long-acting antihistamine that blocks the actions of histamine that cause some of the symptoms of allergic reactions.
-It is one of a few antihistamines that does not cause sedation.
+DRUG CLASS AND MECHANISM: Loratadine/pseudoephedrine is a combination of two drugs, an antihistamine (loratadine) and a decongestant (pseudoephedrine).
+Loratadine is a long-acting antihistamine that blocks the actions of histamine that causes some of the symptoms of allergic reactions.
+Histamine is released from histamine-storing cells (mast cells) and attaches to other cells that have receptors for histamine on their surfaces.
+Histamine stimulates the cells to release chemicals that produce effects that are associated with allergy symptoms.
+Loratadine blocks one type of histamine receptor (the H1 receptor) and thus prevents activation of cells with H1 receptors by histamine.
+Unlike some antihistamines, loratadine does not enter the brain from the blood and, therefore, does not cause drowsiness when taken at recommended doses.
+It is one of a few antihistamines that do not cause sedation.
 Pseudoephedrine decongests tissues by causing blood vessels to constrict.

-PRESCRIBED FOR: Claritin-D is used for the temporary relief of runny nose, sneezing, and nasal stuffiness from the common cold.
+PRESCRIBED FOR: Loratadine/pseudoephedrine is used for the temporary relief of runny nose, sneezing, and nasal stuffiness from the common cold.
 It also is used for the relief of nasal and non-nasal symptoms of various allergic conditions such as seasonal allergic rhinitis.
-Claritin-D may be used in bronchitis or pharyngitis and for inflamed and congested sinuses (sinusitis).
+Loratadine/pseudoephedrine may be used for bronchitis, sore throat (pharyngitis), and for inflamed and sinusitis (congested sinuses).

 Report Problems to the Food and Drug Administration